cluster2600/MACOS_HARDENING/README.md

      ""              ^"

 # Albator - macOS 15 Hardening Tool
 A series of scripts to harden macOS 15 (Sequoia) for security and privacy, inspired by NIST guidelines.
 Suitable for power users and novices alike.
+This project evolved from the macOS Security Compliance Project, a Python-based tool, with the current focus on Bash scripts while preserving legacy features.

 ## Usage
 Run the main script with options to harden specific areas or fetch security advisories: